 Will the person get in trouble?

-The focus of the BIT is caring and concern and making sure the person is appropriately supported.
-If there is an alleged conduct violation for a student, it could be referred to the Office of Student Conduct or for a faculty/staff member to Human Resources.
+The focus of the College’s CARE Team is to provide a safety net so that the student of concern is appropriately supported.
+If there is an alleged conduct violation for a student, the report could be referred to the Office of Student Conduct.

 Can I submit anonymously?

-You are encouraged to identify yourself because this may assist the BIT if clarification or additional information is needed.
-Anonymous reports will be evaluated.
+The CARE Referral form does not require your name to be entered, but we encourage you to identify yourself because this may assist the CARE Team if clarification or if additional information is needed.

 What should I do if I have a question not answered above?

 All questions and suggestions are welcomed.
-You can contact the Vice Provost for Student and Instructional Support Services (610-359-4145) or the site coordinator at a location.
+You can contact the CARE Team Chair, Charles Schnur, at 610-359-7389